Scale-dependent surface and volume density properties of filaments in molecular clouds: Conclusions

-The median linear densities derived from all seven clouds increase linearly with spatial scale, $\tilde{\Lambda} \propto Y$, with values spanning [0.07, 3.4]\,$M_\odot$\,pc$^{-1}$ on the 14{\arcsec} scale and [3.2, 63]\,$M_\odot$\,pc$^{-1}$ on the 216{\arcsec} scale.
-The fraction of supercritical filaments ($\Lambda > 15\,M_\odot$\,pc$^{-1}$) increases strongly with spatial scale for all clouds, varying widely among clouds from $\sim$\,7\% in Taurus and Ophiuchus to $\sim$\,54\% in Vela C when combined over all spatial scales, broadly consistent with the known star formation activity of the clouds.
-The transition from subcritical to supercritical behavior with increasing scale suggests that gravitational instability develops preferentially in larger-scale, more massive filamentary structures.
+The median linear densities derived from all seven clouds linearly increase with the spatial scale, $\tilde{\Lambda} \propto Y$, with values spanning [0.07, 3.4]\,$M_\odot$\,pc$^{-1}$ on the 14{\arcsec} scale and [3.2, 63]\,$M_\odot$\,pc$^{-1}$ on the 216{\arcsec} scale.
+The fraction of supercritical filaments ($\Lambda > 15\,M_\odot$\,pc$^{-1}$) strongly increases with the spatial scale for all clouds, varying widely among clouds from $\sim$\,7\% in Taurus and Ophiuchus to $\sim$\,54\% in Vela C when combined over all spatial scales, which is broadly consistent with the known star formation activity of the clouds.
+The transition from subcritical to supercritical behavior with an increasing scale suggests that gravitational instability develops, preferentially, in larger-scale, more massive filamentary structures.
 The statistical properties of the combined filament linear density function across all seven clouds, including its connection to the stellar initial mass function, will be presented in a subsequent paper.

-Measured filament widths and slopes depend systematically on angular resolution and distance.
-Convergence tests confirm that resolution degradation increases measured widths and slopes, and also raises measured linear densities due to blending with surrounding structures, though the increase in linear densities is less steep with resolution degradation than the observed cloud-to-cloud trend suggests.
+Measured filament widths and slopes systematically depend on angular resolution and distance.
+Convergence tests confirm that resolution degradation increases measured widths and slopes, and this also raises measured linear densities due to blending with surrounding structures, though the increase in linear densities is less steep with resolution degradation than the observed cloud-to-cloud trend suggests.
 The irregular cloud-to-cloud variation in widths and linear densities reflects genuine physical differences between the clouds that cannot be attributed to blending effects alone.

 \begin{appendix}